 $ printf '%s\n' "${ACCESS_TOKEN:-}"

-Clearing the variable reduces accidental reuse in later commands, but any token already copied into logs or config files must be cleaned up separately.
+Removing the shell variable prevents accidental reuse in later commands, but copied logs and saved config files still need separate cleanup.